Prisons in North Korea: Internment camps for political prisoners

 The internment camps for people who are accused of political offences and people who are accused of being politically unreliable are run by the State Security Department.

 Reports by refugees also indicate that all religious activities are considered illegal; offenders are frequently arrested and sent to political prison camps.
 Refugees reported that people were subjected to arrests and disappearances for owning Bibles.

 Political prisoners were historically subjected to the family responsibility principle, in which the immediate family members of convicted political criminals were also regarded as political criminals and interned.
-However, since 1994, there has been a near-abandonment of the use of the family responsibility principle.
+However, in 1994 the family responsibility principle was limited to cases of crimes perceived by the government to be especially severe, such as writing anti-government graffiti, which represented a substantial improvement by North Korean standards.

-It has been estimated that a quarter of a million people are still political prisoners, one-third of them are children, and they are routinely forced to perform slave labor, tortured, and raped.
+It has been estimated that a quarter of its population of which millions of people are still political prisoners, one-third of them are children, and they are routinely forced to perform slave labor, tortured, and raped.
 According to satellite imagery and the testimonies of defectors, including testimonies by former prison guards, these human rights violations continue unabated.

 According to former guards who have defected from North Korea, in the event of the Kim Family Regime's collapse or in the event of another crisis in North Korea, they were ordered to kill all political prisoners.
 The immediate murder of approximately 120,000 North Korean political prisoners would constitute a genocide.

-According to the law which was passed by the North Korean regime, “guilt by association”, a person who is accused of committing a crime and a person who is accused of being politically unreliable and three generations of his or her family members are all sent to the same political prison camp.